Bloomfield Road: History

 An England v.
 Ireland amateur international was staged at the ground on 12 November 1927.

 For the opening game of the 1929–30 campaign, a visit of Millwall Athletic on 31 August, the new West Stand was opened for the first time.
 Eventually, the playing surface was extended by twenty yards to the north to make room for a paddock in front of the South Stand.

 Also in 1929, Eli Percival, a general dealer whose business was based on Elizabeth Street, gifted the club the oak panelling that lined the walls of the Bloomfield Road boardroom until 2003.
 The wood had been salvaged from the wreckage of Horatio Nelson's one-time flagship HMS Foudroyant, which was wrecked near the Metropole Hotel on 16 June 1897.

-With promotion to Division One in 1930 the locals raised some money to build a massive terrace at the north (Tower) end of the ground which could hold around 12,000 standing spectators, increasing the ground's total capacity to over 30,000.
+With promotion to the First Division in 1930 the locals raised some money to build a massive terrace at the north (Tower) end of the ground which could hold around 12,000 standing spectators, increasing the ground's total capacity to over 30,000.
 The original hill was constructed largely out of cinders and sand and packed together with railway sleepers to hold the extra spectators.
 The stand was opened for the visit of eventual champions Arsenal on 30 August 1930, and a record 28,723 paid £1,896 to watch the proceedings.
 The Gunners also helped set the record twice in the two seasons that followed: 29,576 in 1930–31 and 30,218 in 1931–32.
 The stand had the club's name painted on its rear.
 The Motor Stand, which had previously occupied the spot, was moved into the North-West Corner, where it stayed until 1985.
 The East Stand (or "Scratching Sheds") was covered once the team's fortunes increased.

 On 17 October 1932, the only full international game took place at Bloomfield Road: England v.
 Ireland.
 The attendance was 23,000.

 FK Austria Wien were the first continental side to visit Bloomfield Road.
 The friendly, which took place on 9 December 1935, attracted a crowd of over 5,000.
 The hosts won 4–3.

 On 11 January 1936, Blackpool hosted Margate in the FA Cup in what is believed to be the first game captured on film at Bloomfield Road.
 The tie, which Blackpool won 3–1, was filmed by the Tower Company and was later shown at the Winter Gardens and Grand Theatre.

 On 12 May 1937, Bloomfield Road hosted a series of events as part of the coronation of George VI and Elizabeth.
-The day started at 9.45am with a parade of all the children taking part, followed by a civic ceremony by the mayor.
+The day started at 09:45 with a parade of all the children taking part, followed by a civic ceremony by the mayor.
 A display of national dances in costume took place before the ensemble Grand Finale Parade.
 A thousand children from the junior schools of Blackpool formed a living Union Jack on the pitch during the national anthem.